Courses Offered (Spring 2025)

 Fulfills English Major Requirement: Post-1900, American Literature

 Course Description: This course will explore American theater of roughly the last sixty years, focusing on aesthetic change of the stage and theater's changing cultural status, as well its capacity for social commentary.
 We will examine a range of genres and approaches to theater, ranging from the blockbuster musicals of the 1980s to surrealist drama of the 1990s to more social-realist fare from Annie Baker and Samuel Hunter.
 We will also consider contemporary issues of theater, including discussions of representation, financial instability of the art form, and the corporatization of Broadway.
-Plays to be discussed may include Tennesse Williams's Cat on a Hot Tin Roof, Anna Deavere-Smith's Twilight Los Angeles, 1992, Suzi Lori-Parks's Top Dog/Underdog, Bob Fosse and Fred Ebb's Chicago, Samuel Hunter's The Whale, and Annie Baker's The Flick.
+Plays to be discussed may include Tennessee Williams's Cat on a Hot Tin Roof, Anna Deavere-Smith's Twilight Los Angeles, 1992, Suzi Lori-Parks's Top Dog/Underdog, Bob Fosse and Fred Ebb's Chicago, Samuel Hunter's The Whale, and Annie Baker's The Flick.

 Assignments: Will consist of research responses, a semester project, and a performance review.